prof-tcsmith/MapReduceDemo/mapreduce-tutorial.md

 * start a terminal in the local folder.
 This can be done within vscode by pressing `ctrl+``, or starting the terminal program and navigating to the folder.

-* Change permissions of mapper.py to executable.

-`chmod +x mapper.py`
+* Change permissions of mapper.py to executable `chmod +x mapper.py`

 * Test mapper.py by running `cat test.txt | ./mapper.py`.
 This should produce a list of words and the number 1 for each word.